 History and Origin of 3M Command Hooks and what to do with Them

 It’s hard to imagine, but there used to be a time when it was a coin toss as to which would be more irritating to fix after removing something hung on the wall: the nail hole left in a wall which would need to be patched and then painted or sticker residue that was nigh impossible to get off.
 Stick-Ups Air Fresheners that were popular in the 80’s were notorious for leaving pieces of foam and adhesive on the wall or ceiling when removed.
 Sometimes for years afterwards.
 Surprisingly it was not until 1995 or 1996 that an adhesive strip similar to what Stick-Ups used, but was removable, came into being with the 3M Command Strip.
 The Command Strip and related products got something of a start in Beiersdorf, Germany in 1995 and 3M later patented the pull-to-remove adhesive strip in 1996.
-It's not immediately clear who the actual inventor was and what the exact origin of the Command Strip was, but this is where the technology originated.
+Jim Bries and Margaret Sheridan of 3M also played a key role in coming up with the stretch and release adhesive that are key to making Command products work.
 The early Command Strips and hooks weren’t perfect, but they were definitely a game changing concept and have only gotten better, more visually appealing and easier to use since.
 With reliable, easily removed adhesive, it’s easier than ever to hang stuff up without ruining your walls with hammers and nails.

 While it might seem hard to believe, there is a large amount of selection in choosing the right strip and 3M has a guide to help you.
 You can get Command adhesive strips that hold ½ pound or less all the way up to eight pounds.
 There are also literally dozens of uses for Command products, including organizing cables, storing various accessories, hanging art, decorations and more.
 There are also endless other creative hacks you can use to update your home.